 Someone you care about is in therapy.
 Your support can make a huge difference in how well it works and how rapidly she heals.
 Someone who doesn’t have a good support system suffers a double whammy, enduring the pain of her own process and simultaneously trying to deal with the pressure, negativity, or shame that her friends and family may be inflicting on her.
 So how can you support her without making an already challenging process even more difficult?

 People seek therapy for many reasons.
 Some feel stuck at a crossroads and just need a map to point them in the right direction.
 Some are like rockets on a launching pad, needing a boost to get off the ground and into orbit.
-Others are like houses that are basically sound but in desperate need of a new bathroom because the toilet is old and funky and is overflowing down the hall and into the living room.
+Others are like houses that are basically sound but in desperate need of a new bathroom.
 And others are like caterpillars spinning a chrysalis, painfully dissolving into mush, hoping they won’t die before they can emerge into something new and beautiful.

 Remodeling the Bathroom